ossef/MDP_Battery/README.md

 [2] "Finding the optimal policy to provide energy for an off-grid telecommunication operator", Youssef AIT EL MAHJOUB and Jean-Michel FOURNEAU".
 In, 20th International Conference on Wireless and Mobile Computing, Networking and Communications, WiMob, 2024.

 [3] "A slot-based energy storage decision-making approach for optimal Off-Grid telecommunication operator", Youssef AIT EL MAHJOUB and Jean-Michel FOURNEAU".
-Pre-print submitted to Computer Communication Journal 2025, A special issue of WiMob2024.
+Pre-print submitted to Computer Communications Journal 2025, A special issue of WiMob2024.